How do you Stop Gallbladder Polyps From Growing?

 4. Regular Medical Checkups

-Frequent checkups and imaging tests like ultrasounds can help monitor the size and growth of polyps.
+Frequent checkups and imaging tests like ultrasounds can help monitor the size and growth of gallbladder polyps.
 Early detection allows for better treatment options and reduces the risk of complications.

 1. Observation and Monitoring